AcalaNetwork/acala-wiki/karura/integration/full-node.md

        RPC port is 9945
 * It is recommended to explicitly specify the ports for both services to avoid confusion
   * For example `--listen-addr=/ip4/0.0.0.0/tcp/30333 --listen-addr=/ip4/0.0.0.0/tcp/30334/ws -- --listen-addr=/ip4/0.0.0.0/tcp/30335 --listen-addr=/ip4/0.0.0.0/tcp/30336/ws`
-* It is recommended to add `--wasm-execution=compiled` to both the Relay Chain and the parachain arguments to ensure optimal performance

 ## Example CLI